 Civil engineers oversee the repair, maintenance, and operation of heavy equipment.
 They execute construction, operation, and repair of structures and facilities.
 Responsibilities of a civil engineer also include clearing and emplacing obstacles such as minefields.
 There are a variety of civil engineering disciplines, all of which play a rewarding role in military operations.

-Construction equipment operators perform or manage the use of bulldozers, cranes, graders, and other heavy equipment in military construction.
+Construction equipment operators control or manage the use of bulldozers, cranes, graders, drilling rigs, and other heavy equipment in military construction.
 They manage daily activities devoted to the construction and maintenance of concrete and asphalt runways, structural systems and wooden, masonry, metal, and concrete buildings, aircraft parking aprons, and roads.
-They direct and coordinate the efforts of crews in the use of earth moving, quarrying, well, mixing, asphalt batching, and paving equipment.
+They direct and coordinate the efforts of crews in the use of earth moving, quarrying, well digging, mixing, asphalt batching, and paving equipment.
 They also oversee demolition efforts and ensure adherence to environmental regulations.

 Construction managers provide construction, survey and design, and electrical engineering expertise across a broad spectrum of construction operations in a variety of units.
 They coordinate and plan the development and support of military construction programs and maintain technical liaison with systems commands and fleet commands on facilities logistic problems.

-They perform such tasks as reconnaissance, demolition, ship repair, search for missing persons, salvage in underwater conditions, or construction.
+Underwater missions undertaken by military divers can be very demanding.
+They perform such tasks as reconnaissance, demolition, ship repair, search for missing persons, and salvage in underwater conditions.
 They usually specialize in either scuba diving or deep-sea diving.

 Plumbers and pipefitters assemble, install, maintain, and repair many different types of pipe systems.

 Surveying, mapping, and drafting technicians help determine, describe, and record geographic areas or features.
 They conduct land surveys, take measurements, make maps, and prepare detailed plans and drawings for construction projects.
-They are also sometimes called upon to provide maps and surveys that locate military targets and help plot troop movements.
-These technicians play key roles in the field of geospatial information.
+They are sometimes called upon to provide maps and surveys that locate military targets and help plot troop movements.
+These technicians play key roles in the collection and analysis of geospatial information.

 Welders and metal workers deal with shaping, brazing, soldering, and forming metals to aid in different construction efforts that serve military missions worldwide.
-They create custom parts to repair the structural components of ships, tanks, submarines, landing craft, buildings, and equipment.
-They also install sheet metal products, such as roofs, air ducts, gutters, and vents.
+They install sheet metal products, such as roofs, air ducts, gutters, and vents.
+They also create custom parts to repair the structural components of ships, tanks, submarines, landing craft, buildings, and equipment.
 These enlisted workers use a wide range of skills, processes, and tools.